wilmer-a0/wilmer-a0/README.md

-# MI REPOSITORIO PARA APRENDER Y CORREGIR 😀
+# My repo for learn and for reproving 😀

 - 👋 Hi, I’m @wilmer-a0
 - 👀 I’m interested in programming